 Before having a 4x4 I had the romantic idea that I could drive to the middle of nothing, hop off the car and create fantastic images out of the blue...
 This image is actually the only one that jumped in front of me while driving off-road.
 Actually it would be more correct to say that it jumped behind me, because I first saw it in the rear view mirror when returning back home from an unproductive morning.

-placed my Bronica SQA with the 50mm lens in the tripod really close to the ground and took some time working on the composition as I had to shoot through a fence and none of the wholes seamed to provide a decent perspective.
+I stopped the car and placed my Bronica SQA with the 50mm lens in the tripod really close to the ground and took some time working on the composition as I had to shoot through a fence and none of the wholes seamed to provide a decent perspective.
 When I finally got what I wanted, the sun was covered by a cloud...

 When I first started with infrared I had the idea that sunlit scenes would work better, nowadays I know that overcast days are equally good and sometimes preferable...
 That day I sat on the ground in silence and waited for half an hour for the sun to come up again and shot two frames with Maco IR820c through a B+W 092 filter at ISO 6 and 3, the frame shot at ISO 6 is quite thin, but actually scans better than the other...